Photo by Chris on Flickr

 In England, Wales and Northern Ireland there is an additional fee of £164 for two doctors to sign the Medical Certificates for Cremation because it is not part of their standard NHS duties.

-Once the lease of a burial expires the next of kin will be contacted if possible and can renew the lease by paying additional burial fees.
+If you have chosen a burial funeral, then you will sign a lease for a set duration of time - usually 50 or 75 years.
+When the lease of a burial expires the next of kin will be contacted, and can renew the lease by paying additional fees.

 You can find burial and cremation fees in your local area when you compare funeral directors on Funeral Guide.Compare funeral directors